Joseph L. Mabel

 replacement for a compiled C++ application, Fastbid 2.
 In its basic configuration it provides a near-perfect emulation of that

-application and has matched it for performance; I've also implemented extensive new members-only features, including realtime data-sharing.
+application and matches or exceeds its performance; I've also implemented extensive new members-only features, including realtime data-sharing.

-My role also included about half of the project management, the bulk of the software systems architecture, and a good deal of
+My role has also included about half of the project management and a good deal of

-for other plan centers, as well as numerous internal tools ranging from administrative dashboards to tools used in
+for other plan centers, as well as numerous internal tools ranging from administrative dashboards to tools (graphical and otherwise) to

 Accretive Technology Group in Seattle,